gimesketvirtadieni/conwrap/README.md

 ```

-In the similar way, Concurrent Processor ensures there is no dangling pointers left when its destructor is called by waiting for all pending tasks to complete.
+In the similar way, Concurrent Wrapper ensures there is no dangling pointers left when its destructor is called by waiting for all pending tasks to complete.
 This is a different semantic compared to Boost.Asio, which requires stop method to be called and leaves unfinished handlers.

 So far, conwrap::ProcessorQueue was used to demonstrate Concurrent Wrapper's functionality.
 There is a similar class available called conwrap::ProcessorAsio.
 This class provides possibility to use Boos.Asio for processing arbitrary code asynchronously.
 This is very useful in case of asynchronous TCP/UDP servers based on Boost.Asio.
 Basically this class provides possibility to combine boost handlers with arbitrary code submitted for execution in the task-based processing fashion.
 Really cool thing about conwrap::ProcessorAsio is that it has the same semantic as conwrap::ProcessorQueue which means you can flush Boost.Asio handlers and delete processor object safely.